 Sailing on the wind

-In this picture from Jutland, Denmark, seeds of bay willow are sailing into the wind.
+In this picture from Jutland, Denmark, seeds of bay willow are sailing on the wind.
 (Photo copyright © by Kaj Halberg)

 The names monks-head and priest’s-crown were commonly used in the Middle Ages, an allusion to the naked flower disc, which resembles a monk’s or a Catholic priest’s shorn head.
-The names pee-a-bed and wet-a-bed (and the French name piss-en-lit) refer to its diuretic properties, while blowball refers to the popular game of blowing off the seeds.
+The names pee-a-bed and wet-a-bed (and the French name piss-en-lit) allude to its diuretic properties, whereas blowball refers to the popular game of blowing off the seeds.

 Young leaves have a high content of vitamin C and are used in salads, and they may also be boiled as a vegetable or in soups.
 In Wales, the two-year-old root is chopped up and mixed with the leaves in salads.
 In Berkshire and Worcestershire, and in Scandinavia, wine is made from the flowers.
 The root is dried and pounded to make substitute coffee.

 Girls often make garlands of the flowering stems, placing them around their hair, and a popular game among children as well as adults is to try blowing off the seeds of a flowerhead, all at once.
 Formerly, all kinds of divinations were connected with the ability to blow off the seeds.